 Introduction: Lebanon's Environmental Crisis 1 Why Does it Matter?
 2 The media's role in promoting effective environmental governance: How can it help?
-4 Challenges and gaps hindering effective environmental reporting in Lebanon 6 Underreporting of environmental issues Lack of expertise and specialization in environmental journalism 6 A TO REPORT OF THE Lack of in-depth reporting on environmental issues and climate change 6 Absence of a constructive approach Lack of investigative investigative 7 7 Lack of investigative journalismFocus on current events and incidents 7 18 (19) IT Absence of governance and policy-related 8 aspects in environmental coverage Absence of municipalities and civil society in environmental coverage 8 Limited representation of women and the absence of a gendered perspective in environmental coverage 9 Lack of access to sufficient, reliable, and updated environmental data 9 Bridging the Gaps: Enabling the Media to Promote Effective Environmental Governance 10 Recommendations 10 References 12
+4 Challenges and gaps hindering effective environmental reporting in Lebanon 6 Underreporting of environmental issues Lack of expertise and specialization in environmental journalism 6 Lack of in-depth reporting on environmental 6 issues and climate changeAbsence of a constructive approachLack of investigative journalism 7 7 Focus on current events and incidents Absence of governance and policy-related 7 8 aspects in environmental coverage Absence of municipalities and civil society in environmental coverage 8 Limited representation of women and the absence of a gendered perspective in environmental coverage 9 Lack of access to sufficient, reliable, and updated environmental data 9 Bridging the Gaps: Enabling the Media to Promote Effective Environmental Governance 10 Recommendations 10 References 12